garrrikkotua/crevr/README.md

 # Navigate to your project directory
 cd /your/project

-# Start Crev (opens in browser automatically)
+# Start Crevr (opens in browser automatically)
-crev
+crevr

 # Or specify a custom port
-crev --port 8080
+crevr --port 8080

 # Don't auto-open browser
-crev --no-open
+crevr --no-open
 ```

 That's it!
-Crev will scan your Claude Code session and show you all the changes.
+Crevr will scan your Claude Code session and show you all the changes.

 ## 🛠️ How It Works

-Crev reads your Claude Code session files (stored in `~/.claude/projects/`) and presents all file changes in an intuitive web interface.
-It never modifies your original Claude logs - reverted changes are tracked separately in `~/.crev/`.
+Crevr reads your Claude Code session files (stored in `~/.claude/projects/`) and presents all file changes in an intuitive web interface.
+It never modifies your original Claude logs - reverted changes are tracked separately in `~/.crevr/`.

 ### Key Concepts: